Django-LiveView/starter-template/README.md

 A simple case: a button that when clicked displays a modal.
 The flow of actions would be as follows:

-1. Stimulus would capture the `click` event.
+1. Stimulus would capture the `click` event, maybe a button.
-2. The Stimulus Controller function sends via WebSockets (using `sendData`), the action it needs together with the collected information.
+2. The Stimulus **Controller** (`home_controller.js`) function sends via WebSockets (using `sendData`), the **action** it needs together with the collected information.
 3. `consumers.py` would decide which functionality should be executed.
 They are hosted in the appropriate action.
+Depending on the action we will do one task or another.
+Example: If the action is `home->open_modal`, we will call the function `actions.home.open_modal` in Django.
 4. Action (`actions` directory) is executed by rendering the new HTML from a template.
 Perhaps `modal.html`.
 5. The HTML is sent via `consumer.send_html()` through WebSockets to the client that has requested to execute the action.
 6. Frontend receives a JSON with the new HTML, along with other properties.
 Inside JSON is specified in which `id` the prerendered HTML should be inserted.
 In this case it will fill an empty element with `modal.html` contain.